 The boxes contain three 'punctured' bedrooms, where every entrance at the turn of an angle opens up to a small patio with a tree, a rock and a selected perspective to the outside.
 The rooms are warm worlds, fully cladded in wood to create the needed double wall without exceeding a contemporary standard of thickness.

 The reception area is the absence of enclosure to an extreme.
-Sitting under a bridging roof 18m in length, its fully operable facade to the north and south creates an usual setup for such an environment where the possibility of living outside during the spring, summer and fall becomes the natural invitation.
+Sitting under a bridging roof 18m in length, its fully operable facade to the north and south creates an unusual setup for such an environment where the possibility of living outside during the spring, summer and fall becomes the natural invitation.

 The house is entered from the west side via a cascading staircase that meanders around the rocks, reaching to the reception platform/terrace where a long pool juts out towards the view and cascades down towards the street.
 The southeast corner with its existing circular rock formation becomes the receptacle for a sundeck with a fire and an extended reception terrace with lavender, scattered smaller rocks and pebbles in the zen tradition.